About

 Current research

-The object of Frederick's research is therefore to answer two principal questions: Firstly, what does a study of foreign policy reveal about British national identity during this period?
+The object of my thesis is therefore to answer two principal questions: Firstly, what does a study of elections reveal about the relationship between foreign policy and national identity during this period?
 Secondly, how did the relationship between foreign policy and national identity vary in form and intensity according to local and national circumstances?

 You can update the information for this section in Pure (opens in a new tab).